 You may end up feeling just a tiny bit smug…

 There’s one other feeling that makes spring skiing special.
 It’s the fact that summer is just around the corner.
 Yes, yes, I know this is a ski website: everyone here loves winter.
 But few of us would deny the feeling in our bones that comes as the sun strengthens and the days grow longer.
 We can’t help but smile.

 Spring skiing seems to focus that feeling into a single holiday.
 It’s like your standing on a precipice, ready to dive into the new season.
 But before you do, you get to make smooth and beautiful turns on a mountain.

 And finally, one key caveat

 There’s one key caveat about spring skiing.
 To enjoy it, you need to target a high-altitude ski area: one with plenty of skiing above 2500m.
 Otherwise you could find yourself wallowing in slush from start to finish.
-In France, Val Thorens and Tignes are great choices, in the Austrian Tirol Obergurgl and Solden work well, in Switzerland it’s Zermatt and Saas Fee, and in Italy Cervinia is the target.
-For more suggestions, check out this guide to the best resorts for spring skiing and also How to Ski Spring Snow.
+In France, Val Thorens, Tignes and Val d’Isere are great choices, in the Austrian Tirol Obergurgl and Solden work well, in Switzerland it’s Zermatt and Saas Fee, and in Italy Cervinia and Livigno are the targets.
+For more suggestions, check out our guide to the best resorts for spring skiing and also How to Ski Spring Snow.